-At the conclusion of the series, the top 50 percent of series participants in each category (Men and Women) will qualify for the series championship.
+At the conclusion of the series, the top 12 adults and four juniors will qualify for the series championship.
 In the series championships, skiers will face off in head-to-head brackets, using a handicap comprised of the average of their two best AWSA scores within the last 12 months.
-For example, if assuming 16 skiers make it into a finals, the No. 1 seed would face off against the No. 16 seed in round 1.
-Each skier will be skiing against their own averaged score, with the skier who skis best against his/her handicap advancing.
+Each skier will be skiing against their own averaged score, with the skier who skis best against his/her handicap advancing in each bracket.
 The top seed would have the option to either pick which competitor skis first or boat selection.
 The second skier of each bracket has to exceed the first skier’s score to advance.
 Ties would go to the first skier off the dock.

 In the finals, each skier must start their round three passes prior to the pass of their average score.
 For example, if a skier’s two-score average is 3 buoys at 35 feet off, they would have to start three passes back, or 22 off.

 Registration/Tournament Entry Fees

 Skiers must be a registered NESS competitor in order to receive series points and participate in the head-to-head finals.
 The registration fee is $30 per skier, which covers the finals cash prize, a participant t-shirt and minimal series costs such a points tracking, banners, website development, etc. Every cent raised by entry fees and sponsorships will be put back into the series.